"Nothing hurts more than a sharp spear," said Hyena.

 "No," said Jackal.
 "Lies hurt more than a sharp spear."

-Then Jackal bought honey-cakes and went to Lion.
+So Jackal took some honey-cakes and went to see Lion.

 "O King," he said, "I offer you this treat."

 Lion devoured the honey-cakes.
 "Delicious!" he roared.
 "What was that?"

 Then Lion visited Hyena.
 "Cry me some tears!" he said.

 "These are salty!" growled Lion.
 "I want the sweet ones."

 When Hyena couldn't produce honey-tears, Lion beat her until she was nearly dead.